 One of the main goals of SKOK is to guarantee long-term competence building in the fields of critical diversity, sexuality and gender research across disciplinary boundaries.
 SKOK shall also act as a nexus between other research environments, both nationally and internationally.

 Research, dissemination and education

-SKOK is also an educational facility, and offers a bachelor's degree in gender studies, a one-year program in gender and sexuality, as well as a variety of courses with a focus on gender-related issues.
-We also offer PhD scholarships, and currently employ several PhD candidates developing their individual projects.
+SKOK offers a bachelor's degree in gender studies, a one-year program in gender and sexuality, as well as a variety of courses with a focus on gender-related issues.
+SKOK also organizes guest lectures, seminars and debates that are open to the public, where current topics related to diversity, sexuality and gender are discussed.
+In addition, SKOK also offers doctoral education and currently employs several PhD candidates working on independent projects.